danalex97/Speer/docs/motivation.md

 - For who?

-**The goal of Speer is allowing students, researchers and hobbyists to easily implement, simulate and study peer to peer networks.** This should align with the goal of making the internet more decentralized and bringing peer to peer systems to their former glory.
+**Speer is made for students, researchers and hobbyists.
+It's goal is to allow them to easily implement, simulate and study peer to peer networks.** This aligns with the goal of making the internet more decentralized and bringing peer to peer systems to their former glory.

 - Why Go?